fawfle/stackscript/docs/report.md

 `1 2 + println`

-To evaluate this, the stack would first add 1 and 2 to the stack.
-The stack now holds the values [1,2], where the last element is the top of the stack.
-When the `+` arrives, the 2 and 1 will be popped from the stack and added.
-Then, the resulting value (3) will be added to the stack.
-When the println comes, the 3 will be popped from the stack and then printed.
+To evaluate this, the stack would first add `1` and `2` to the stack.
+The stack now holds the values `[1,2]`, where the last element is the top of the stack.
+When the `+` arrives, the `2` and `1` will be popped from the stack and added.
+Then, the resulting value, `3`, will be added to the stack.
+When the println comes, the `3` will be popped from the stack and then printed.

 ### Dynamic Arrays
 The stack is being implemented through dynamic arrays.
 One benefit of using dynamic arrays to implement stacks is that it is efficient to add elements at the end of the array and pop them off from the end of the array.